-Here are some topics we will cover in class:
+Here are some topics the workshop will cover:

-Here are some songs and their accompaniment that would be great for you to know before you come to camp:
+Here are some songs and their accompaniment that would be great for participants to know before they come to camp:

-This mandolin class is geared towards the intermediate skill level.
-Students must:
+This mandolin class is geared primarily towards the intermediate skill level.
+Students must be able to: